Jaime King: Personal life

-In May 2020, King filed for divorce from Newman after 13 years of marriage.
-King also filed a domestic violence prevention petition and was granted a temporary restraining order against Newman.
+In May 2020, King filed for divorce from Newman after 14 years of marriage.
+King also filed a domestic violence prevention petition and was granted a temporary restraining order against Newman, which was later withdrawn.
+The divorce was finalized in September 2023.
+In March 2025, Newman was awarded sole physical custody and King was mandated to complete a 6-month substance rehabilitation program.